Ifycode-experiments/doc/contributor-guide/node-mongo-project/resources.md

 # node-mongo project resources

-A number of resources have been put together to help understand the project (as is the case with [first task](https://github.com/code-collabo/node-mongo-cli/issues/1)), or have an understanding of the sources that the existing code came from - see [contribution guidelines](https://github.com/code-collabo/node-mongo-docs/issues/3) too.
+A number of resources have been put together to help understand the project (as is the case with [first task](https://github.com/code-collabo/docs/blob/main/contributor-guide/node-mongo-project/first-task.md)), or have an understanding of the sources where the idea used to write the base code came from.

-Feel free to use other materials **alongside** these.
-You can also [suggest good resource materials](https://github.com/code-collabo/node-mongo-cli/issues/6) for other aspects of the project that you don't find a resource for in the documentation.
+Feel free to use other materials alongside these.
+You can also [suggest good resource materials](https://github.com/code-collabo/node-mongo-cli/issues/6) for aspects of the project that you don't find a resource for in the documentation.

 | 📌 CLI |
 | :--   |